USAG Rheinland-Pfalz forges bonds on the pitch at Spring Cup

 |0

-This work, USAG Rheinland-Pfalz forges bonds on the pitch at Spring Cup [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAG Rheinland-Pfalz forges bonds on the pitch at Spring Cup, by Jennifer Whitaker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.